 First, some terminology.
 I promise it'll make sense why we're going over this first when we get there.

 A floppy is divided into heads (sides), tracks/cylinders (radial distance), and sectors (rotational distance).
-These three values allow you to locate a specific location a disk, and in fact hard drives used this same notation for some time until they grew too large for it to remain practical (if you've ever seen a reference to "CHS" addressing, possibly in an old BIOS, this is that).
+These three values allow you to locate a specific location a disk, and in fact hard drives used this same notation for some time until they grew too large for it to remain practical.
+If you've ever seen a reference to "CHS" addressing, possibly in an old BIOS, this is that; "Cylinder, Head, Sector".
 A floppy drive thus has the following stats that matter:

 The drive's data rate controls how many sectors it can have but this should never be an issue unless you're working with pre-PC drives.
 You want a drive with two heads and the highest TPI count you're going to archive.
 For PC 5.25" drives, 1.2MB drives are 96TPI and 360KB drives are 48TPI, so a 96TPI drive can archive 48TPI disks but not vice versa--get the 1.2MB drive.
 For 3.5" drives 720KB drives can't read 1.44MB disks but 720KB drives are fairly uncommon whereas 1.44MB drives are everywhere so this shouldn't be much of an issue as you're unlikely to encounter a 720KB drive unless you specifically seek one out.
 1-head drives should only exist on the earliest PC-compatible 5.25" drives, so if you're buying a 1.2MB drive you're set.
 (Again, there's exceptions for other situations; see below.)